saeedkhaki92/collaborative-filtering-for-yield-prediction/README.md

 - X_loc : one-hot matrix of location ID with the dimension of `m-by-nl`, where `m` is the number of observations and `nl` is the number of planting locations.

-- Y : the vector of response variables (yield) with the dimension of `m-by-1`.
+- Yield : the vector of response variables (yield) with the dimension of `m-by-1`.

 For more information, please see the data section of the paper.